 When communication is not clear it causes unmet expectations.
 This probably causes the most problems.
 Sometimes it’s that something is not understood, while at other times it was never discussed.

 Let me give you an example: Let’s say that the delivery truck shows up later than expected, and you had scheduled time out of your day to be there.
 What you might not know is there was an accident causing traffic or a previous delivery put them behind because they didn’t have access to the delivery site.
 Now, if you are not made aware of the delay then you would be wondering why they are not here yet resulting in your frustration and dissatisfaction.

 Miscommunication can also occur if you are not clear about what you want in your metal building design.
 It is important that you have details regarding the dimensions, location of windows, and doors.
 And you should be open to the suggestions that your rep gives you.
 After all, they are speaking from experience.

 Consider writing out what you want.
 Maybe sketch out your ideas, or better yet use our 3D Builder.
 This tool will help you see what you want and give your rep a clearer idea of how to meet your expectations.

 Your Next Steps

 I hope you found some of the tips helpful.
 I would like to encourage you to use the 3D Builder to get a clearer idea of the design of your metal building.
 You can experiment with designs and dimensions.
-You can also add windows, walk-in doors, and garage doors… etc. Click the button below to get started.
+You can also add windows, walk-in doors, and garage doors… etc. Click the button in the right column to get started.